ericdodds/ericdodds.com/source/_posts/2013-12-05-why-i-like-doing-the-dishes.markdown

 If we let them, small things repeatedly accomplished with excellence will make us better at the bigger, harder things we face in other areas.

-(Rewarding yourself with a scotch when you're finished wiht something doesn't hurt either.)
+(Rewarding yourself with a scotch when you're finished doesn't hurt either.)

 [^1]: Implicit and Explicit Memory make for interesting studies.
 Read more in a [Wikipedia article on the subject](http://en.wikipedia.org/wiki/Implicit_memory).